Jump to

 Some applications are accepted after the first review, but around 70% of people are rejected and have to file for reconsideration.
 A high number of these reconsidered applications (over 90%) are also rejected.
 At that point you can request a hearing in front of a judge.

-Applicants who take part in a hearing have the highest acceptance rate, with nearly 50% of people being approved for benefits.
-Your chance of approval also increases if you have a lawyer.
+Applicants who take part in a hearing have the highest acceptance rate, with more than 50% of people being approved for benefits.
+Your chance of approval is also three times higher if you have a lawyer.

 Here’s a glimpse of what to expect at a hearing.